firstbatchxyz/dria-blog/docs/cookbook/eval.md

 executor = ParallelSingletonExecutor(dria, singleton)
 ```

-We set the model pools for the executor
+We set the model pools for the executor, publishing tasks to nodes that work with the specified models.
 ```python
 executor.set_models([Model.GPT4O, Model.GEMINI_15_FLASH, Model.QWEN2_5_32B_FP16, Model.GEMINI_15_FLASH])
 ```